hashicorp/consul/plugin/root/README.md

 # root

+## Name

-*root* simply specifies the root of where to find (zone) files.
+*root* - simply specifies the root of where to find (zone) files.

+## Description

 The default root is the current working directory of CoreDNS.
+The *root* plugin allows you to change this.
 A relative root path is relative to the current working directory.

 ## Syntax